Retirement Homes in Burlington

 Some of the most common ways of paying for retirement are through savings, pensions, Canadian Pension Plan (CPP) and Old Age Pension.
 The sale of the family home is also a good way to finance retirement costs.

-If you are looking for a long-term care home, your local Community Care Access Centre (CCAC) can help you or your loved one(s) find placement and provide more detailed cost information.
+If you are looking for a long-term care home, your Local Health Integration Network (LHIN) can help you or your loved one(s) find placement and provide more detailed cost information.
 Long-term care homes are funded by the government of Ontario have their rates for basic accommodation set by the province.
 Some residents of long-term care homes living in basic accommodations and who have an annual income below $21, 000 may also be eligible for a rate reduction.
 The Ontario government can also provide assistance when it comes to home care costs or prescription expenses.
 Seniors with high prescription drug costs relative to their income may benefit from applying to the Trillium Drug Program.
 Seniors over the age of 65 who live in Ontario and have a valid Ontario health card are eligible for application.

 Medical and safety services